 Lastly this proposal suggests leverage for its implementation: Making the establishment of a Political Group in the European Parliament contingent on having run a campaign on a common platform.
 This condition can be implemented by simple change of the Rules of Procedure of the European Parliament (change of Rule 33).

-This proposal was created by Klaus Feldmann (Munich) with support by Moritz Wille as a result of workshops, brainstorming and debate with Europeans from different backgrounds and countries on the platform MeetEU.
+This proposal was created by Klaus Feldmann and Moritz Wille as a result of workshops, brainstorming and debate with Europeans from different backgrounds and countries on the platform MeetEU.